utPLSQL/utPLSQL/docs/userguide/annotations.md

 Do not place comments within annotation line to avoid unexpected behaviors.

-**Note:**
+!!! note
->Annotations are interpreted only in the package specification and are case-insensitive.
+    Annotations are interpreted only in the package specification and are case-insensitive.
 We strongly recommend using lower-case annotations as described in this documentation.

 There are two distinct types of annotations, identified by their location in package.
 - package annotations